 A: If the seizure happens in your classroom, you should call Campus Police on a campus phone (911).
-The Campus Police will make the determination whether or not to call West Metro emergency responders.
-Try to remain calm and move any furniture or items that could harm the student who is seizing.
+The Campus Police will make the determination whether or not to call emergency responders.
 Dismiss the class for a small break while the student is provided attention.
+You do not need to remain with the student once emergency personnel have arrived.